wagtail-packages/wagtail-honeypot/README.md

 If the form is submitted with content in the hidden field or before the interval expires the submission is ignored.

-- No email is be sent
+- No email is sent
 - No submission is stored
 - The thank you page is always shown if available.